 An autoresponder is a series of emails sent automatically to a mailing list based on specific rules at defined intervals.
 The process may start after a user subscribes to the sender’s email list or when a particular condition is met.

-Marketers use autoresponder functionality to send both promotional and educational content at the right time without much sweat.
-With each email series, the sender should set out to address the concerns of prospects and emphasize the benefits of their businesses, products or services.
+Marketers use autoresponder functionality to send both promotional and educational content at the right time without much work.
+With each email series, the sender should set out to address the concerns of their prospects and emphasize the benefits of their businesses, products or services.

 How about an example?
 A marketer can set autoresponders so that 5 minutes after someone joins the mailing list, they receive a welcome email.
 Then, if subscribers shared their birthdates, the company sends them a birthday email with a unique offer.
 Besides, marketers use autoresponder to send emails predefined by subscribers’ action.